JKS46/VTU-cgpa-sgpa-calculator/README.md

-# VTU - SGPA and CGPA calculator for 2018 scheme ECE branch
+# VTU - SGPA and CGPA calculator for 2018/2017 scheme B.E/B.Tech students

 ### To Do